snabbco/snabb/README.md

 ### Issues

-BEING FIXED: LuaJIT FFI cannot yet create callbacks.
-This causes issues in a few places, we cannot set a signal handler to be a Lua function, or use clone.
-This means some functions cannot yet usefully be implemented: sigaction (you can use signal just to set ignore, default behaviour), clone, getitimer/setitimer.
-Note you can use signalfd for signals instead.
-Can probably implement clone using a different Lua state, amd timers can be used with signalfd, so should be able to fix this.

-Some functions are returning raw structures, some tables.
-I think this is ok, single return value of structure, but if multiple values must create table.
-Add metamethods to structures if necessary.
-Need to recheck these.

 Other consistency issues: accepting tables for structs like adjtimex does is a nice model, use in other places.

 Managing constants a lot of work, may divide into subtables